NBISweden/rke-openstack/README.md

 #### destroy

-Runs when the user enters `rega apply`.
+Runs when the user enters `rega destroy`.
 This should destroy the infrastructure.

 Stages are run in **reverse** order